Crol55/Manto/README.md

 This service also uses ENV variables for **configuration**.
 You can check the appSettings to determine the variables it requires.

 ## Branching strategy
-All microservices will be host in a single Github repository, this is known in the IT industry as mono-repo.
+All microservices will be host in a single Github repository (mono-repo).
 In my case I choose mono-repo because im a single person working on the whole project, so it will be easiear to handle and also to deploy changes.

-The Git branching strategy that I will use is called GitHub flow, where the main branch is always production-ready, and any change on this branch will trigger the CI/CD process.
+The Git branching strategy that I will use is called **GitHub flow**, where the main branch is always production-ready, and any change on this branch will trigger the CI/CD process.

 ## .NET 8 (.NET Core)